Liaisons: Re-Imagining Sondheim from the Piano: Conception and planning

-De Mare hired Rachel Colbert to produce the project and began contacting Sondheim in 2007.
+Anthony De Mare hired Rachel Colbert to produce the project and began contacting Stephen Sondheim in 2007.
 De Mare initially planned on having between 20 and 25 works in the project but he eventually settled on inviting 36 composers.
 Each composer was able to "re-imagine" any Sondheim song they wished; de Mare requested that they kept the original melody and most of the harmonies, let them know they should be able to change the structure, and asked them to not deconstruct the song, although some did so.

 Milton Babbitt, who had once taught Sondheim, had originally been chosen as one of the composers to participate in the project; his piece would have been inspired by "I'm Still Here" from Follies.
 His student, Frederic Rzewski replaced Babbitt upon his death in 2011.
 Adam Guettel was invited but declined due to feeling nervous; Elvis Costello, Sting, and Tori Amos had to decline participation due to a lack of time.
 Sondheim himself suggested de Mare invite Jason Robert Brown, Derek Bermel, and David Shire to compose pieces for the project.
 Of the thirty-six composers who contributed works, thirty-one were men and five were women.
 Thirty-two of them were born in the United States.
 The composers' ages ranged from late 20s to 80s.

 Individuals and institutions commissioned each of the pieces from the various composers.
 The Clarice Smith Performing Arts Center commissioned Kenji Bunch's, Jake Heggie's, Frederic Rzewski's, and Bernadette Speach's pieces.
 The Schubert Club commissioned Mary Ellen Childs's piece and the Banff Centre commissioned Rodney Sharman's piece.
 Notable individuals who helped commission pieces include James S. Marcus, Beth Rudin DeWoody, and Benjamin M. Rosen.
 All works had been completed by 2014.

 Twelve of Sondheim's musicals are represented by this album, chronologically spanning from A Funny Thing Happened on the Way to the Forum (1962) to Passion (1994).
 The Frogs and Bounce are notable musicals which Sondheim wrote the music for which are not represented.
 Over a third of the tracks are inspired by either Sunday in the Park with George or Sweeney Todd.